Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Introduction

-This generative structure aims to fix the three issues with conventional histograms: (i) visualization: we need only write down the conditions we used in the tree- or list- shaped cascade to visualize the model. (ii) accuracy: the prior encourages the cascade to be smaller, which means the bins are larger, and generalize better. (iii) interpretability: the prior encourages sparsity, and encourages the cascade to obey a user-defined notion of interpretability.
+The structure of these sparse tree models aims to fix the three issues with conventional histograms: (i) visualization: we need only write down the conditions we used in the density tree (or density rule list) to visualize the model. (ii) accuracy: the prior encourages the density estimation model to be smaller, which means the bins are larger, and generalize better. (iii) interpretability: the prior encourages sparsity, and encourages the model to obey a user-defined notion of interpretability.

+In what follows, we provide related works and then we describe our three methods in Section \ref{sec:methods}.
+In Section \ref{sec:optimization} we discuss how we optimized the posteriors for three methods.
+Section \ref{sec:experiments} provides experiments and examples, Section \ref{sec:perf_analysis} provides a run-time analysis, and a study using simulated data sets.
+Section \ref{sec:consistensy} provides a consistency proof, and we conclude in Section \ref{sec:conclusion}.